aneasystone/weekly-practice/library/topics/AIGC.md

 * [JushBJJ/Mr.-Ranedeer-AI-Tutor](https://github.com/JushBJJ/Mr.-Ranedeer-AI-Tutor) - A GPT-4 AI Tutor Prompt for customizable personalized learning experiences.
 * [Pi, your personal AI](https://heypi.com/talk)
+* [Forefront](https://www.forefront.ai/) - Your AI assistant for work
+* [AIBus](https://albus.org/) - Albus is an AI app that explores any topic you like from different perspectives

 ### 国内大模型